mindspore-ai/docs/docs/lite/docs/source_en/use/converter_tool.md

 | `--infer=<INFER>` | No | Set whether to pre-inference when conversion is complete. | true、false | false |

 > - The parameter name and parameter value are separated by an equal sign (=) and no space is allowed between them.
+> - Because the compilation option that supports the conversion of PyTorch models is turned off by default, the downloaded installation package does not support the conversion of PyTorch models.
+You need to open the specified compilation option to compile locally.
+The following preconditions must be met for converting PyTorch models:`export MSLITE_ENABLE_CONVERT_PYTORCH_MODEL = on` before compiling.
+Add the environment variable of libtorch before conversion: `export LD_LIBRARY_PATH="/home/user/libtorch/lib:${LD_LIBRARY_PATH}" && export LIB_TORCH_PATH="/home/user/libtorch"`。 Users can download [CPU version libtorch](https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.12.1%2Bcpu.zip)Then unzip it to the directory `/home/user/libtorch`.
 > - The Caffe model is divided into two files: model structure `*.prototxt`, corresponding to the `--modelFile` parameter; model weight `*.caffemodel`, corresponding to the `--weightFile` parameter.
 > - The priority of `--fp16` option is very low.
 For example, if quantization is enabled, `--fp16` will no longer take effect on const tensors that have been quantized.
 All in all, this option only takes effect on const tensors of Float32 when serializing model.
 > - `inputDataFormat`: generally, in the scenario of integrating third-party hardware of NCHW specification([Usage Description of the Integrated NNIE](https://www.mindspore.cn/lite/docs/en/master/use/nnie.html#usage-description-of-the-integrated-nnie)), designated as NCHW will have a significant performance improvement over NHWC.
 In other scenarios, users can also set as needed.